 Dr Ferhana Hashem BA, MA, PhD, PGCE

-Senior Research Fellow, NIHR RDS SE Kent Site Lead & Research Adviser, ICAP Prog.
-Lead
+Reader in Health Services Research, NIHR RDS SE Kent Site Lead & Research Adviser

 - 01227 824887

 I joined the University of Kent in 2006.
 I previously worked at Anglia Ruskin University (2004-2006) at the Department of Humanities and Social Sciences for a two year post-doctoral research.
 Previously, I taught social sciences at the University of Durham (2001-2004) and the University of Sunderland (2000-2003).

 I completed my BA in Politics from the School of Oriental and African Studies (1997) and completed my MA in History from King’s College London.
 I received a PhD stipend from the University of Sunderland (1999-2003) to undertake my PhD research in Political Sociology.